It’s not your eyes, it’s not your monitor, and it’s certainly not Ubuntu: this site does indeed look a bit different today.

 The most striking change (imo) is the return to a “disco” gradient in the masthead and in the footer.
 Not only is this a nice thematic mirror of the fact our content spans the spectrum of Ubuntu, but it’s bright and engaging — which (I like to think) is representative of the kind of content we post.

-Masthead colour aside, one of the biggest visual uplifts comes from something incredibly simple: adding a drop shadow and rounded corners to the homepage slider.
-Featured posts literally lift off of the page now, making a better ‘first impression’ to new and existing readers alike:
+Masthead colour aside, one of the biggest visual uplifts comes from something simple: adding a drop shadow and rounded corners to the homepage slider.
+Featured posts literally now lift off of the page, making a better ‘first impression’ to new and existing readers alike:

 The curved mask behind helps unify the mast head and the content area in a way that the old over-sized “block” didn’t.